Pixel 2: Software

 The phones ship with stock Android 8.0 "Oreo" on launch.
 Google has promised three years of software and security updates, making it closer to the average four years of support that Apple provides for its iPhones.
 The Sony Xperia XZ1 was the first phone to ship with Android 8.0 ("Oreo").

 The new Pixels also include a feature called "Active Edge".
 With this, the Google Assistant can be launched by squeezing the phone's sides, similar to the HTC U11's "Edge Sense" feature.

 This phone was also released with the new Google Lens app, which is designed to bring up relevant information using visual analysis by the camera.
 The "Now Playing" feature allows the device to automatically detect music through its microphone, and identify the song on the lock screen.

 On December 5, 2017, Android 8.1 Oreo was released for the Pixel 2 and Pixel 2 XL.

 On October 4, 2017, the Pixel 2 and Pixel 2 XL were granted an extended warranty period which guarantees Android version updates for them until October 2020, 3 years from when they were first available on the Google Store, and free unlimited storage for all photos and videos taken on the phone in original quality through the end of 2020, with unlimited high-quality storage continuing afterwards.

 Android 9.0 "Pie" was made available upon its launch on August 6, 2018.
 Following the release of the Pixel 3, some of its features were backported to the Pixel 2, including updates to the camera software, augmented reality stickers, and a history log for "Now Playing", among others.
 Android 10 was made available upon its launch on September 3, 2019.
 Similarly, Android 11 was made available to download upon its launch on September 8, 2020.

 In October 2020, the Pixel 2 and Pixel 2 XL reached their planned end-of-life date.
 Their final security update was released in December 2020.
+As of July 2024, both are supported by LineageOS.